Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 With the train, it is often the Eurostar that makes up the bulk of that cost.
 It's possible to get a TGV ticket from Paris to the border with Spain for €30 or less.
 It's also worth looking at a day or two either side of the day you intend to travel, as prices can vary depending on the day of the week, e.g. Thursdays are often cheaper than Fridays.

+## Booking and further information

+The encylopaedic website [The Man in Seat 61](https://www.seat61.com) gives extensive information on how to travel to all parts of Spain, how to buy tickets, likely cost, and advice for interchanges.

+Bookings can be made on [RailEurope](https://raileurope.co.uk) (formerly Loco2) – this gives train and coach options.

 *Cover photo credit: Tim McKenna @TimMcKenna5*